Dhafer Malouche

 Qatar University

-Dr. Dhafer Malouche is a Professor of Statistics at Qatar University with over 25 years of academic experience across international institutions.
-After earning his Ph.D. in Statistics and Applied Mathematics from Paul Sabatier University in France, he established himself as a distinguished researcher and educator, holding positions at universities in Tunisia, Egypt, and Qatar.
+Dr. Dhafer Malouche is a Professor of Statistics at Qatar University, with more than 25 years of academic experience across Europe, North Africa, the Middle East, and North America.
+He earned his Ph.D. in Statistics and Applied Mathematics from Paul Sabatier University and has held faculty positions in Tunisia, Egypt, and Qatar.

-His academic journey includes prestigious appointments as a Fulbright Scholar at Stanford University (2011) and the University of Michigan (2016-2017), as well as research collaborations at Yale University’s MacMillan Center for International and Area Studies (2014-2019).
-During these appointments, he contributed to research on democratic transitions, governance, data quality, and survey methodology.
+His international experience includes appointments as a Fulbright Scholar at Stanford University (2011) and the University of Michigan (2016–2017), as well as long-term research collaborations with Yale University through the MacMillan Center (2014–2019).
+His work during these periods addressed survey methodology, data quality, governance, and applied statistical modeling in social and health sciences.

 Download my resumé.